What’s the issue?

 Under IFRS Standards, if a company has a present obligation, which cannot be avoided and is expected to result in the outflow of economic resources, then it recognises a provision if the amount can be estimated reliably.

-Companies need to review their existing contracts and consider the interpretation of applicable law, particularly force majeure clauses, to determine whether they have an obligation triggered by COVID-19.
+In the case of an external event that may result in economic uncertainty, companies may need to review their existing contracts and consider the interpretation of applicable law, particularly force majeure clauses, to determine whether they have an obligation triggered by that event.
 In some cases, this may require them to recognise additional provisions – e.g. for failure to comply with applicable laws and regulations.
-Conversely, in some countries the outbreak may be regarded as force majeure and penalties for non-performance, late delivery or cancellation may be waived.
-This assessment may require legal advisors to be involved.
+Conversely, in some countries the event may be regarded as force majeure and penalties for non-performance, late delivery or cancellation may be waived.
+This assessment may require legal advisers to be involved.

 Future operating losses